Last Updated on 27th June 2022

 What is it?

 The Sensitive Content Control feature allows users to have more power over the type of content they see on Instagram.
 While this was previously limited to the ‘Explore’ page, it has now been extended to wherever Instagram makes recommendations (such as the ‘Search’ and ‘Hashtag’ pages, as well as a user’s personal feed).
-Instagram are planning to release a shortcut to this feature on the ‘Explore’ page as well as a ‘Not Interested’ shortcut to allow users to quickly inform platform algorithms of the content they do not wish to see (but these shortcuts have not been given a release date).
+Instagram are planning to release a shortcut to this feature on the ‘Explore’ page, a ‘Not Interested’ button to allow users to quickly inform platform algorithms of the content they do not wish to see, and a ‘Nudity filter’ for chats that is in early stages of development (but these features have not been given a release date).

 How it works